facebook/react-native-website/docs/optimizing-javascript-loading.md

 ## Recommended: Lazy-load large components

 If a component with a lot of code/dependencies is not likely to be used when initially rendering your app, you can use React's [`lazy`](https://react.dev/reference/react/lazy) API to defer loading its code until it's rendered for the first time.
-Typically, you should consider lazy-loading "screen"-level components in your app, so that adding new screens to your app does not increase its startup time.
+Typically, you should consider lazy-loading screen-level components in your app, so that adding new screens to your app does not increase its startup time.

 :::info
 Read more about [lazy-loading components with Suspense